CrunchyData/postgres-operator/hugo/content/Installation/install-pgo-client/_index.md

 ### Using the PGO-Client Deployment
-Once the container has been installed you can access it by exec'ing into the deployment.
-You can run single commands with the kubectl or oc command line tools or multiple commands by execing into the pod with bash.
+Once the container has been installed you can access it by exec'ing into the pod.
+You can run single commands with the kubectl or oc command line tools or multiple commands by exec'ing into the pod with bash.

 ```
 kubectl exec -it -n pgo <pgo-client-deployment-name> -c "pgo version"